awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 To complete the scenario, you need to:
 + Create one virtual node named `serviceBv2` and another named `serviceA`\.
 Both virtual nodes listen for requests over HTTP/2 port 80\.
 For the `serviceA` virtual node, configure a backend of `serviceb.apps.local`, since all outbound traffic from the `serviceA` virtual node is sent to the virtual service named `serviceb.apps.local`\.
 Though not covered in this guide, you can also specify a file path to write access logs to for a virtual node\.
 + Create one additional virtual service named `servicea.apps.local`, which will send all traffic directly to the `serviceA` virtual node\.
 + Update the `serviceB` route that you created in a previous step to send 75 percent of its traffic to the `serviceB` virtual node and 25 percent of its traffic to the `serviceBv2` virtual node\.
 Over time, you can continue to modify the weights until `serviceBv2` receives 100 percent of the traffic\.
-Once all traffic is sent to `serviceBv2`, you can deprecate the `serviceB` virtual node and actual service\.
+Once all traffic is sent to `serviceBv2`, you can shut down and discontinue the `serviceB` virtual node and actual service\.
 As you change weights, your code does not require any modification, because the `serviceb.apps.local` virtual and actual service names don't change\.
 Recall that the `serviceb.apps.local` virtual service sends traffic to the virtual router, which routes the traffic to the virtual nodes\.
 The service discovery names for the virtual nodes can be changed at any time\.

 ------
 #### [ AWS Management Console ]